 The following information is provided for informational purposes only regarding the disability determination process.
 Program Support Unit (PSU) staff have absolutely no role in this process.

-If a STAR+PLUS HCBS program applicant's or member's application for Supplemental Security Income (SSI) disability has been pending for over 90 days, the Health and Human Services Commission Disability Determination Unit (DDU) staff may determine disability, pending the Social Security Administration (SSA) determination.
+If a STAR+PLUS HCBS program applicant's or member's application for Supplemental Security Income (SSI) disability has been pending for over 90 days, the Health and Human Services Commission (HHSC) Disability Determination Unit (DDU) staff may determine disability, pending the Social Security Administration (SSA) determination.
 PSU staff will not be notified of the individual's Medicaid for the Elderly and People with Disabilities (MEPD) eligibility status until disability is determined.
 In order for DDU staff to make a disability determination, the MEPD specialist must obtain the following:

 Form H3034, Disability Determination Socio-Economic Report;